elos/documentation/guide/3 - Access Control.md

     Traits: { ('domain', Strings), ('ids', Lists<String>)
     Links: { ('owner', Users) }

 You may have noticed that each of the models except for the user has an 'owner' relation.
-Indeed every model in the system must have a user.
+Indeed every model in the system must have a owner.